 Arizona Cardinals at Seattle Seahawks (-10.5)

 The Cardinals are in a downward spiral and now face a Seahawks team that is dominant at home.
 Kevin Kolb is questionable and hasn’t played since Week 6, while rookie Ryan Lindlay has also struggled in recent weeks.
 The Cardinals announced that John Skelton has returned and will start this game, and he will be the key.
-One of Seattle’s starting corners dropped his appeal and is suspended for four games.
+One of Seattle’s starting corners is out for four games (suspension).
 Therefore, expect a lack of depth and drop in efficiency within Seattle’s secondary, which could open up some opportunities for Larry Fitzgerald and the Arizona passing game.
 The Seahawks are obviously very dominant at home, but this still isn’t a very potent offensive team.
-Seattle relies on establishing a running game through Marshawn Lynch – and while Arizona is ranked 24th against the run, they have allowed just five TD’s on the ground.
+Seattle relies on its run game via Marshawn Lynch.
+Arizona is 24th against the run and ,have allowed just five TD’s on the ground.
 Each of the two pass defenses is ranked in the NFL’s top five in yards allowed.
 In the end, if John Skelton has a decent day, or Arizona manages a touchdown on defense or special teams, it should be enough to keep this game at ten or less.
 Take the Cards and the points.

 KP’s Pick: Arizona